busycaesar/AI_Model_Terms/docs/ai_model_terms.md

 ## Large Scale Reinforcement Learning
 - Reinforcement learning is a type of learning that models do by trial and error.
 - It helps model improve over time, based on feedback.
+- Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
+The agent takes actions, receives rewards or penalties as feedback, and improves its behavior over time through trial and error to maximize cumulative rewards.
 - "Large Scale" refers that the reinforcement learning of the model, happened at a large scale, as the name suggests.
 ## Supervised Fine-Tuning
 - Before pushing the model to learn on its own, it is first taught using examples and correct answers.
 ## Artificial General Intelligence
 - Artificial General Intelligence is a type of AI that can think, learn and understand things, just like a human.
 - Today's AI can be referred as Narrow AI that can do specific things well, liking answering questions, self-driving cars etc. but cannot learn completely new things by itself or think like humans.
 - If you teach AGI a new subject like physics or cooking, it can learn by itself and can apply that knowledge just like a person.
 - A chess-playing AI today is amazing at chess but **useless** at driving a car.
 - An AGI would be able to learn chess, driving, painting, programming, and more—just like a human can.
 ## Full-Training Pipeline
 - As the name suggest, a training pipeline is a step by step process of training an entire model.
 - It starts from raw data and ends into a working AI model.
 ### Key Steps
 1. Data Collection
 2. Data Processing: Clean, Organize, and Format the data so that AI can understand it.